-It can make regular activities like sitting, standing, walking, and sleeping frustrating, difficult and unbearable.
+It can make it frustrating, difficult, and unbearable for regular activities like sitting, standing, walking, and sleeping.
 It has been found in around 30-35% of individuals.
-Many individuals can spend months or even years dealing with symptoms but are never aware that it’s not the correct diagnosis.
+Many individuals can spend months or even years dealing with symptoms but are unaware that it’s not the correct diagnosis.
 Sacroiliac joint dysfunction can sometimes be difficult to diagnose.
-These joints are so close to the hip and low back, that it is common for sacroiliac joint dysfunction to be mistaken for other causes/conditions of low back pain, like a herniated, slipped or bulging disc.
+These joints are so close to the hip and low back that it is common for sacroiliac joint dysfunction to be mistaken for other causes/conditions of low back pain, like a herniated, slipped, or bulging disc.

 Sacroiliac Joint Dysfunction Symptoms

 When low back pain is present, it can be difficult for a doctor to figure out the exact source/cause of your pain.

 These are a few recognizable symptoms of sacroiliac joint dysfunction.

 - Low back pain is the most common.